castlegateit/monolith-core/README.md

 *   `formatAttributes($attributes)` Converts an associative array into a string containing HTML attributes.
 Nested arrays are converted into space-separated lists.

-*   `embedSvg($file, $title = false, $nofill = false)` Return the contents of an SVG file stripped of anything that might cause problems when it is embedded in an HTML file.
+*   `embedSvg($file, $args = [])` Return the contents of an SVG file stripped of anything that might cause problems when it is embedded in an HTML file.
 This function uses the `ScalableVectorGraphic` class described below.

 *   `twitterName($url)` Extract and return a Twitter handle from a valid Twitter URL.